 The residential properties located in the boundary and land that directly abuts are zoned General Residential Zone - Schedule 1 (GRZ1).
-The Victorian Government's recent changes to the residential zones encourage up to three storeys in the GRZ1.
-These changes increases density in residential areas, supporting the commercial and retail activities in the activity centre.
+The Victorian Government's changes to the residential zones encourage up to three storeys in the GRZ1.
+These changes are likely to increase density in residential areas, supporting the commercial and retail activities in the activity centre.
 An increase in the density of activity centres is encouraged and higher density objectives and requirements are generally supported.